-Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus IV who attempted to destroy Judaism in the second century BCE.
-His was not the first, nor sadly the last attempt.
+Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus I who attempted to destroy Judaism in the second century BC.
+His was not the first attempt, nor sadly the last.

 The Seleucid Empire emerged after the death of Alexander the Great in 323 BCE lasting from 312 – 64 BCE.
 Antiochus IV, the eighth in the line of Seleucid succession, ruled Syria, parts of Asia Minor and Mesopotamia.
 He claimed the title Epiphanes, which means “the manifestation of god,” though a contemporary historian called him a maniac.